shakfu/gen-dsp/README.md

 # gen-dsp

 This project is a friendly fork of Michael Spears' [gen_ext](https://github.com/samesimilar/gen_ext) which was originally created to "compile code exported from a Max gen~ object into an "external" object that can be loaded into a PureData patch."

-This fork has taken this excellent original idea and implementation and extended it to include Max/MSP externals, ChucK chugins, AudioUnit (AUv2) plugins, CLAP plugins, VST3 plugins, LV2 plugins, SuperCollider UGens, VCV Rack modules, Daisy (Electrosmith) embedded firmware, Circle (Raspberry Pi bare metal) kernel images, and possibly other DSP architectures (see [TODO.md](TODO.md)).

-gen-dsp compiles code exported from Max gen~ objects into external objects for PureData, Max/MSP, ChucK, AudioUnit (AUv2), CLAP, VST3, LV2, SuperCollider, VCV Rack, Daisy (Electrosmith), and Circle (Raspberry Pi bare metal).
+Building on this excellent original idea and implementation, gen-dsp compiles code exported from Max gen~ objects into external objects for PureData, Max/MSP, ChucK, AudioUnit (AUv2), CLAP, VST3, LV2, SuperCollider, VCV Rack, Daisy (Electrosmith), and Circle (Raspberry Pi bare metal).
 It automates project setup, buffer detection, and platform-specific patches.

 ## Cross-Platform Support